rupuck/HuntBazaar_LaravelApps/README.md

 - Middleware✅
 - FormRequest✅
 - Queue✅
-- ** Countdown timer harus dibuat sendiri menggunakan jQuery dan VueJS tanpa menggunakan library yang sudah jadi. (full jquery) **
+- ** Countdown timer must be writen by your own code in jQuery and VueJs without using any built library. ✅**
-- ** Kumpulkan jawaban dengan menggunakan repository Bitbucket (ada history commit yang jelas ketika mengerjakan menjadi nilai tambah).✅**
+- ** Submit the test using BitBucket Repository.
+(Have a clear commit history while doing the test will be a plus score).✅**

 ### Screen Shoot
 https://imgur.com/a/wzXWX7O